quantumjockey/shockwaveCalculatorWebApp/README.md

 This application utilizes the [Heroku Multi-Buildpack configuration](https://github.com/heroku/heroku-buildpack-multi) via the .buildpacks file.
 As of this writing, the buildpack stack includes:

+*  [Ruby buildpack](https://github.com/heroku/heroku-buildpack-ruby) - For SASS and other pre-compile gems
 *  [Node.js buildpack](https://github.com/heroku/heroku-buildpack-nodejs) - For deploying as Node application build to Heroku

 Any future buildpacks that are to be included with this application must be listed therein.
 Note that buildpacks for any pre-compile/trans-pile components must be listed before the Node buildpack in order for Heroku's build process to succeed (for this application).
 Also, note that the listing within .buildpacks points directly to *.git for each.

-In order to ensure that this app is properly configured for accepting a multi-pack configuration via .buildpacks, open the Heroku CLI in Terminal(OSX/Unix) or PowerShell(Windows) and run:
+In order to ensure that this app is properly configured for accepting a multi-pack configuration via .buildpacks, open the Heroku CLI in Terminal (OSX/Unix) or PowerShell (Windows) and run:

-    $ heroku buildpacks:set --app shockwavecalculatorredux https://github.com/heroku/heroku-buildpack-multi.git
+    $ heroku buildpacks:set --app shockwavecalculator https://github.com/heroku/heroku-buildpack-multi.git

 ...before pushing sources to heroku master.
 This will clear existing defaults and automatically load the content of .buildpacks before executing each application build.